 *No refunds for missed workshops.
 When purchased as part of the series, you may transfer a workshop to another young writer in the same age group if you contact the director, Rhonda Lancaster, by the Thursday before the Saturday you will need to miss.
 Individual workshops can be moved to another date if you let us know ahead of time.
 Should an instructor be unable to meet, another Project Write instructor will lead the same genre or topic.

-Advanced Young Writers’ Workshop from September to December
+Advanced Young Writers’ Workshop from September to December; New sessions starting in January 2021

 College and Scholarship Application Essay Workshop, September 19

-Young Screenwriters’ Conference, Shenandoah University, Winchester, October 17, 2020 (virtual or online)
+Young Screenwriters’ Conference, Shenandoah University, Winchester, October 17, 2020 (virtual)

 Summer 2021, June 21-25, Shenandoah University Winchester, Va. (virtual or online)